-A ridgeline property on the eastern slopes of the Taconic Range, this tract abuts the Taconic Trail State Forest.
-Its unmarked wood roads lead deep into the hollows to the north.
-Outstanding starting point for exploration for hikers, snowshoers and backcountry skiers with map, compass and GPS skills.
+A ridgeline property on the eastern slopes of the Taconic Range with unmarked wood roads.
+Outstanding starting point for exploration for explorers with map, compass, and GPS skills.

-From the intersection of Route 2 west and Route 7 in Williamstown: west on Route 2 for 0.3 miles to a left on Torrey Woods Road.
-In 0.4 miles, bear right at intersection with Berlin Road.
-Follow Berlin Road for 1.3 miles to the unmarked pull-off on right.
+From the intersection of Route 2 west and Route 7, head west on Route 2 for 0.3 miles to a left on Torrey Woods Road.
+In 0.4 miles, bear right at the intersection with Berlin Road.
+Follow Berlin Road for 1.3 miles to the unmarked pull-off on the right.
 Or continue farther west on Berlin Road to the trailhead for the Class of ’33 trail.

 This is the planned jumping off point for a proposed ridgeline trail intersecting with the Taconic Crest Trail north of Berlin Road, as well as the Sarah Tenney Trail – part of a larger vision for this beautiful bowl straddling the NY/MA state line.
 For now, you’re free to explore the hollows and ridgeline on your own.